albertz/commandergenius/alienblaster/readme.txt

 Alien Blaster data can be downloaded from http://www.schwardtnet.de/alienblaster/ - download alienblaster-1.1.0.tgz, unpack it and execute
-	adb push alienblaster /sdcard/alienblaster
+	adb shell
+	<in adb shell>:
+		su
+		mkdir /data/data/de.schwardtnet.alienblaster/files
+		exit
-Then you can test it by launching Alien Blaster icon from Android applications menu.
+	adb push alienblaster /data/data/de.schwardtnet.alienblaster/files Then you can test it by launching Alien Blaster icon from Android applications menu.
-It's designed for 640x480, but with bit of luck you can redefine your keys and play the game a bit.
+It's designed for 640x480, but with bit of luck you can play the game a bit.
+Note: You should play it with vertical screen orientation (keyboard is closed) Fire key is Call key, redefine Choose Weapon to Enter key through (trackball click) Other keys like Home, Back and End Call will force application quit, and because the app itself does not handle SDL_QUIT event correctly (asks for confirmation), it will stay in memory until you reboot device.
+The same will happen if the phone goes to sleep, so hit keyboard often plz.
+To exit correctly press Menu key - it's redirected to Escape.

 When porting you own app, replace "alienblaster" and "de.schwardtnet.alienblaster" with the name of your application and your reversed webpage address everywhere: